wultra/react-native-powerauth-mobile-sdk/docs/Readme.md

 # React Native PowerAuth Mobile SDK

 In order to connect to the [PowerAuth](https://www.wultra.com/product/powerauth-mobile-security-suite) service, mobile applications need to perform the required network and cryptographic processes, as described in the PowerAuth documentation.
-To simplify implementation of these processes, developers can use React Native library from this repository.
+To simplify the implementation of these processes, developers can use React Native library from this repository.

 ## Supported Platforms